MrPixle2022/Documentaion/Js/Raw/FetchApi.md

 	// This is necessary when making requests to a server that requires authentication.
 	mode: "cors", //
 	body: JSON.stringfy(data),
-	credentials: "include", //send the cookies with the request but requires the server to set the response header "Access-Control-Allow-Credentials" to true
+	credentials: "include", //send the cookies with the request but requires the server to set the response header "Access-Control-Allow-Credentials" to true, it allows cookies to be sent
 })
 	.then((res) => res.json())
 	.then((json) => console.log(json));